tetratelabs/istio-distro.io/content/zh/getmesh-cli/reference/getmesh/_index.md

 ---
 title: "getmesh"
-url: /getmesh-cli/reference/getmesh/
+url: /zh/getmesh-cli/reference/getmesh/
 ---

-GetMesh is an integration and lifecycle management CLI tool that ensures the use of supported and trusted versions of Istio.
+getmesh is an integration and lifecycle management CLI tool that ensures the use of supported and trusted versions of Istio.

 #### Options